Dreams do come true.

 So, what are the top 10 U.S lottery jackpot records?
 Lucky for you, I have an answer.

-On February 11, 2015, three lucky winners finally drew the winning lottery numbers for the tenth biggest U.S lottery jackpot to have occurred.
+On February 11, 2015, three lucky winners finally drew the winning lottery numbers for the tenth biggest U.S lottery jackpot records to have occurred.

 The jackpot, through Powerball, had winners in three different states.
 They included Texas, Puerto Rico, and North Carolina.